-- H. Patronage Distribution from CoBank: Patronage distributions from CoBank are accrued by the Association in the year earned. - I. Income Taxes: As previously described, the ACA holding company conducts its business activities through two wholly owned subsidiaries.
+- H. Patronage Distribution from CoBank: Patronage distributions from CoBank are accrued by the Association in the year earned and are included in Other Assets on the Consolidated Statement of Condition. - I. Income Taxes: As previously described, the ACA holding company conducts its business activities through two wholly owned subsidiaries.
 Long-term mortgage lending activities are operated through a wholly owned FLCA subsidiary which is exempt from federal and state income tax.
 Short- and intermediate-term lending activities are operated through a wholly owned PCA subsidiary.
 Operating expenses are allocated to each subsidiary based on estimated relative service.
 All significant transactions between the subsidiaries and the parent company have been eliminated in consolidation.
 The ACA, along with the PCA subsidiary, is subject to income taxes.
 The Association accounts for income taxes under the liability method.
 Accordingly, deferred taxes are recognized for estimated taxes ultimately payable or recoverable based on federal, state or local laws.